 Read on to see how Lucidscale plays a key role in keeping their organization moving forward.

 Gain visibility into existing systems

-Informatica leveraged Lucidchart for network visualization—a powerful way to simply explain the details of a complicated system, giving a bird’s-eye view of where certain elements live, why they matter, and how they can affect other systems and processes downstream.
+Informatica leveraged Lucidscale for network visualization—a powerful way to simply explain the details of a complicated system, giving a bird’s-eye view of where certain elements live, why they matter, and how they can affect other systems and processes downstream.